 Common topics addressed in life skills class include:

 - Budgeting and securing financial independence

-Life skills focuses on both short- and long-term goals, with a real focus on building personal responsibility and accountability.
-By addressing these issues with clients who are still in treatment, Silvermist hopes to improves their chances of maintaining a sober and healthy lifestyle over time.
+Life skills focus on both short- and long-term goals, with a real focus on building personal responsibility and accountability.
+By addressing these issues with clients who are still in treatment, Silvermist hopes to improve their chances of maintaining a sober and healthy lifestyle over time.

 If you believe that you or someone you know needs addiction treatment, call Silvermist at (724) 268-4858 and speak with one of our admissions experts to start your journey to recovery today.